MunoMono/reading-notes/public/docs/B/Bowker1999SortingThingsOut.md

 - How might boundary infrastructures be designed explicitly for inclusivity and transparency?
 - Can classifications be made 'living' within AI/ML systems, resisting closure and retrievability loss?
 - What design practices allow residual categories to become generative rather than marginalised?
-- How does categorical work scale in contemporary digital platforms (eg social media, algorithmic recommender systems)?
+- How does categorical work scale in contemporary digital platforms (e.g., social media, algorithmic recommender systems)?